Summary The Pet Vet Barnsley is part of The Pet Vet group and is set up for both routine care and urgent cases, with emergency veterinary services listed as 24/7 or extended-hours in the clinic data. The website also states no surcharge for weekend appointments, including for unregistered customers.

 Showing 1-10 of 24 clinics

 Barnsley Vets4Pets Ltd is part of the Vets4Pets group, and the website says it has been run by Dr Caroline Richards and Dr Peter Richards since 2002.
 The practice is set up for both routine care and more advanced hospital-style work: the site lists in-house CT, orthopaedics and spinal surgery, plus rehabilitation (hydrotherapy/physiotherapy).
 In the latest reviews, owners describe pets going from scan to surgery quickly (including over the Christmas period), and also mention end-of-life support such as helping a family get “one more day” before euthanasia and sending a handwritten condolence card.
-One recent review strongly disputes the clinic’s decision-making, alleging “unnecessary procedures” and rough handling of cats—so experiences reported are not uniformly positive.

 Barnsley Vets4Pets Ltd is part of the Vets4Pets group, and the website says it has been run by Dr Caroline Richards and Dr Peter Richards since 2002.
 The practice is set up for both routine care and more advanced hospital-style work: the site lists in-house CT, orthopaedics and spinal surgery, plus rehabilitation (hydrotherapy/physiotherapy).
 In the latest reviews, owners describe pets going from scan to surgery quickly (including over the Christmas period), and also mention end-of-life support such as helping a family get “one more day” before euthanasia and sending a handwritten condolence card.
-One recent review strongly disputes the clinic’s decision-making, alleging “unnecessary procedures” and rough handling of cats—so experiences reported are not uniformly positive.

 Highfield Veterinary Centre